 Ideally, brands want to see a public figure who has a great influence on the masses.
-You’ve probably heard about Dua Lipa who represents Puma and Selena Gomez who is an ambassador of Pantene.
-Influencers inspire people all around the world through campaigns and initiatives.
+You’ve probably heard about Dua Lipa representing Puma and Selena Gomez being an ambassador of Pantene.
+Influencers inspire people all around the world through their campaigns and initiatives.

 Now that you know the key reasons, let’s proceed to the responsibilities of brands’ faces.

-Since more and more people become familiar with social media platforms, a candidate should perfectly navigate Instagram, Facebook, Twitter, YouTube, and various messengers.
-To bring leads, a real professional should create quality content for a brand’s site and social media.
+Since more and more people become familiar with social media platforms, a candidate should navigate Instagram, Facebook, Twitter, YouTube, and various messengers perfectly.
+A real professional should create quality content for a brand’s site and social media to bring leads.

-To generate brand awareness, these employees regularly communicate with their audience in different ways: participate in events, represent a brand online through videos, educational materials, and offline through various live events, meetings, and conferences.
+These employees regularly communicate with their audience in different ways to generate brand awareness: participate in events, represent a brand online through videos, educational materials, and offline through various live events, meetings, and conferences.

-Large companies seek professionals who are ready to make every effort to shape marketing strategy, communicate the brand's message, and promote it through the most effective channels.
-A great communicator with excellent networking skills also collaborates with the sales and marketing departments to achieve the company's objectives.
+Large companies seek professionals who are ready to make every effort to shape their marketing strategy, communicate a brand’s message, and promote it through the most effective channels.
+A great communicator with excellent networking skills also collaborates with the sales and marketing departments to achieve a company’s objectives.

 Now that you know about the responsibilities of brand reps, let’s talk about the compensation you can receive when having a job like this.

-Becoming an ambassador of a brand is a great idea for friendly, outgoing, and enthusiastic people.
+Becoming an ambassador of a brand is an excellent idea for friendly, outgoing, and enthusiastic people.
 According to Indeed, an average salary is $17 per hour and $39,834 per year in the United States.
-49% of Americans who hold the positions of brand ambassadors are satisfied with their incomes and say that they earn enough money for living.
+49% of Americans who work as brand ambassadors are satisfied with their incomes and say that they earn enough money for living.

 It’s worth mentioning that there are a lot of great companies that offer higher salaries and let brand reps earn $55,000-65,000 annually.
-So, salaries vary and depend on the brand you endorse.
+Hence, salaries vary and depend on the brand you endorse.

 Sometimes brands employ a different strategy and prefer to pay their professionals based on the number of promotional materials they can distribute or leads they generate.
 As a result, brand ambassadors who work on commission can earn a lot in case they bring many prospects or nothing if they don’t succeed in expanding a customer base.

-To become a perfect candidate for the position, you need to consider the following guide.
+To become a perfect candidate for this position, you need to consider the following guide.

-- Look for brands you would like to represent
+- Look for the brands you would like to represent

 - Create a unique personality